 - it lies in their lower (easy) register, whereas for cellists it lies in our (excruciatingly hard) high register.

 - for violists, the music needs to be quite substantially modified (rewritten) in order to accommodate the many notes and passages that descend below the pitch of their open C string (all those notes that for the cello lie below our “C” on the G-string).
 Not counting the chords (which can easily be revoiced), there are approximately 110 notes, in more than 20 passages, which need to be rewritten for the viola version.

 Playing this sonata in the equivalent register as violists – one octave lower than what we normally do – would make it infinitely easier.
 But unfortunately this is not a valid musical option because, apart from the damage done by the obligatory modifications to keep it in range (the same as for the viola version), in this low register it would sound like an elephant trying to do acrobatics.
 A good compromise between the two extremes (of playing it either at pitch or down an octave) is to transpose the sonata down a fifth.
 This brings it into a more comfortable register but doesn’t take us so low that we sound like a hippopotamus, and it reduces enormously the modifications necessary to keep it in range.

 Exactly the same transposition (down a fifth) has been used for Bach’s Sixth Solo Suite – also written originally for a cello with an additional high E-string.
 As with that Bach Suite, transposing down a fifth, rather than a fourth or a third, has the advantage of conserving the use of the open strings and harmonics, which help us so much to play with ease and fluidity.
-For a more detailed discussion on the merits of the transposition downwards of these 5-string cello pieces, click here
+The following link leads us to a more detailed discussion on the merits of the transposition downwards of these 5-string cello pieces

 CHANGES TO THE CELLO PART TO ACCOMMODATE OUT-OF-RANGE LOW NOTES